 Since then, women’s gymnastics has continued to grow in popularity, with many young girls being inspired by the likes of Simone Biles and Gabby Douglas.
 However, there have also been concerns about the pressure placed on young female gymnasts to perform at a high level and the toll that this can take on their mental and physical health.

-9. Artistic Gymnastics vs. Rhythmic Gymnastics
+Artistic Gymnastics v Rhythmic Gymnastics

 Artistic gymnastics and rhythmic gymnastics are two distinct disciplines within the sport of gymnastics.
 Artistic gymnastics focuses on strength and power, with athletes performing a series of complex acrobatic moves on various apparatus.
 Rhythmic gymnastics, on the other hand, focuses on grace and flexibility, with athletes performing choreographed routines using various hand-held apparatus.